GoosefleetEO/aa-killtracker/README.md

 ## Key Features

 - Automatically post killmails conforming with a set of conditions to a Discord channel as soon as they arrive on zKillboard
-- Use 20+ conditions to define exactly what you want to track
+- Use 20+ clauses to define exactly what you want to track
+- Clauses for "ships" include ships, structures, customs offices, fighters and excavator drones
-- Optional pinging for every matching killmail
+- Optional channel and group pinging for matching killmails
 - Designed for fast response times, high throughput and low resource requirements
 - Get additional insights about killmails like distance from staging
 - See which fleets / groups are active in your area of interest
+- Customize killmail messages with titles and colors

 ## Screenshots